jefalk/Scaffolding-Map/README.md

 # Scaffolding-Map
-#Git-Repo for creating version  sof the scaffolding map
+#Git-Repo for creating versions of the scaffolding map